 Common Questions About Contacts

 While some people enjoy making a fashion statement with a pair of chic eyeglasses, others prefer doing without them.
 Contact lenses are great for this.
 They also provide a full field of unobstructed view, which is great for sports.
 A lot of facts and myths have been spread about contacs; let’s look at some of them and whether they are true or not:

 Can I wear contact lenses?

-Can contact lens be permanently stuck to my eye?
+Can a contact lens be permanently stuck to my eye?

 Can contact lenses cause eye problems?

-For any further questions or if you would like to book your contact lens fit and consultation today at our 360 Eyecare office at the Beach in Toronto please call or email us at your convenience.
+For any further questions or if you would like to book your contact lens fit and consultation today at one of our 360 Eyecare offices in Toronto please call or email us at your convenience.